 My personal hopes for the future are to help fill the gaps left by underfunding of necessary family support systems such as CAMHS and SALT.
 I have seen first-hand the frustrations of families who are trying to access support for their children but blocked by the long waiting lists.
 I feel that schools offer so much on extremely limited budgets, and we need to find ways to enhance local facilities to enable families to feel supported on their journey.

 Sarah Bridges-Staff Governor

 Kelly Collett- Clerk to Governors

 I was previously a governor at a Surrey Junior school for 7 years.
 Two of which I held the position of Chair of Governors.
-I have worked in education since 2013.
-I became a clerk to governors in 2019 and now clerk for 6 schools in total.
-I also work at Limpsfield CE Infant School in Oxted as a school secretary.
+I have worked in education since 2013, firstly as a Teaching Assistant and then moved into the school office in 2019.
+I began working as a clerk to governors in 2019 and now enjoy doing this full time as a clerk for 9 schools in total.
 I am very passionate about school governance, and it gives me a great sense of accomplishment and satisfaction knowing that I have hopefully made a measurable contribution to a school and how their governance operates.